CharlesSS07/PFI2019/README.md

   Matplotlib<br>
 <br>
 <b>Obtaining The PPI</b>
-All data file missing, because they are to large to store on github.
+All data files missing because they are to large to store on github.
 Luckily they are easily obtainable.
 Follow steps below to create an up to data version of them.
   1. Got to https://string-db.org/cgi/download.pl?sessionId=40Cx3XVALsca&species_text=9606
   2. Download 9606.protein.links.full.v10.5.txt.gz and uncompress. (this is human ppi data)
   3. mkdir 'InteractionData', then move the ppi to this folder.
   4. cat InteractionData/9606.protein.links.full.v10.5.txt | perl -wan PPI_parse.pl > Protein-Protein_Combined-Interactions.txt
-  5. mkdir data
+  5. Download and decompress human protein annotations from here:
-  6. Using Jupyter notebook, run preprocess_data_v3.ipynb.
+  6. Parse only the experimentally determined annotations out of tsv file using: cat <file> | perl -wane '<command>' > 9606_experimental.tsv
-  7. The PPI will appear as a serialzed numpy binary array in the folder data.
+  7. mkdir data

-Obtaining the GO:
+  8. Using Jupyter notebook, run preprocess_data_v3.ipynb.
-  Coming Soon
+  9. The PPI and GO will appear as serialzed numpy binary arrays in the data folder.